-Executive Order 13045: Protection of Children from Environmental Health Risks and Safety Risks (62 FR 19885, April 23, 1997), applies to any rule that: (1) Is determined to be economically significant as defined under Executive Order 12866; and (2) concerns an environmental health or safety risk that we have reason to believe may have a disproportionate effect on children.
+G. Executive Order 13045: Protection of Children From Environmental Health Risks and Safety Risks environmental health or safety risk that we have reason to believe may have a disproportionate effect on children.
 EPA interprets EO 13045 as applying only to those regulatory actions that concern health or safety risks, such that the analysis required under section 5-501 of the EO has the potential to influence the regulation.
 This action is not subject to EO 13045 because it implements specific standards established by Congress in statutes.
-However, to the extent this rule limits emissions of NO_X.
-SO2, and PM, the rule will have a beneficial effect on children's health by reducing air pollution.
+However, to the extent this rule limits emissions of NO_x SO2, and PM, the rule will have a beneficial effect on children's health by reducing air pollution.